-Figure 3(a) illustrates the states, i.e., realizations of X and Y, for which there is no participation of traders (Case A in Proposition 3), full participation (Case B), and asymmetric participation (Case C).
-For any given level of the aggregate risk, Y, the asymmetric participation occurs for a range of X with finite values (region C).
-Figure 3(b) plots δ , the degree of asymmetry in participation between the two groups of traders, for different values of Y and X. For any given Y, the range of X over which asymmetry occurs ($\delta \neq 0$) in Panel (b) corresponds exactly to the intersection of a horizontal line at this Y level and region C in Panel (a).
+Fig. 3, Panel A illustrates the states, i.e., realizations of X and Y, for which there is no participation of traders (region A), full participation (region B), and asymmetric participation (region C).
+For any given level of the aggregate risk, Y, asymmetric participation occurs for a range of X with finite values.
+Fig. 3, Panel B plots δ , the degree of asymmetry in participation between the two groups of traders, for different values of Y and X. For any given Y, the range of X over which asymmetry occurs ($\delta \neq 0$) in Panel B corresponds exactly to the intersection of a horizontal line at this Y level and region Y in Panel Y.

-3.5 Participation Equilibrium for Market Makers at Date 0
+3.5.
+Participation equilibrium for market makers at date 0